 - Beginning a new job

 If you’re about to enter a new phase of life, estate planning concerns are well worth considering.
 Do you feel confident about your future?
-If not, a Wisconsin Power of Attorney for Health Care may grant the peace of mind you crave.
+If not, a Wisconsin Power of Attorney for Health Care and a Wisconsin General Power of Attorney may grant the peace of mind you crave.

 4. How to Select Your Agent

 By far the most important choice you’ll make as you draft your Wisconsin Power of Attorney for Health Care: your agent.
 This person holds considerable authority over your future.
 Your agent should be capable of upholding the responsibilities outlined in Chapter 155, Section 20 of the Wisconsin Statutes.

 Several factors are worth considering as you choose the right person to take on this important job:

 - What are your agent’s beliefs regarding end-of-life care?
 While Wisconsin law does not outright require you and your agent to share the exact same beliefs, a similar worldview may make it easier for your agent to abide by your wishes.
 If you and your agent disagree on matters such as resuscitation, you should feel confident that should such a situation arise, your agent would set aside his or her beliefs and abide by the instructions outlined in your Wisconsin Power of Attorney for Health Care.